str4d/rage/README.md

   -h, --help                 print help message
-  -d, --decrypt              decrypt the input (default is to encrypt) -p, --passphrase           use a passphrase instead of public keys -a, --armor                create ASCII armored output (default is age binary format) -r, --recipient RECIPIENT  recipient to encrypt to (may be repeated) -i, --identity IDENTITY    identity to decrypt with (may be repeated)
+  -d, --decrypt              decrypt the input (default is to encrypt) -p, --passphrase           use a passphrase instead of public keys --max-work-factor WF       maximum work factor to allow for passphrase decryption -a, --armor                create ASCII armored output (default is age binary format) -r, --recipient RECIPIENT  recipient to encrypt to (may be repeated) -i, --identity IDENTITY    identity to decrypt with (may be repeated)